 We now provide upper bounds on the performance of our schemes, starting with DCT.
 In the following theorems, the superscript ${\cal D}$ refers to the DCT.
-Part $(i)$ of Theorem \ref{DCT} states that the probability of making a wrong decision can be made as small as desired by an appropriate choice of $c$.
+Part $(i)$ of Theorem \ref{DCT} states that the probability of making a wrong decision can be made as small as desired by an appropriate choice of the observation cost $c$.
 Part $(ii)$ provides a bound on the expected time to reach the final decision, and part $(iii)$ bounds the risk as an immediate consequence of parts $(i)$ and $(ii)$.
 Finally, part $(iv)$ presents the bound on the higher moments of the decision time of DCT.